Universal Time-Entanglement Trade-off in Open Quantum Systems: Random Lindbladians

 \subsection{Random Jump Operators}

 It is useful to consider how well the bound is saturated on a class of random Lindbladians, as shown in the main text.
 Let's define a distribution of Schmidt coefficients $\{ p_i \}$ subject to

 for some fixed value of the Renyi-2 entropy $S^{(2)}$.
-Now, given this distribution, we define a set of random matrices $A_{\mu}$ sampled from the complex Ginibre ensemble where $(A_\mu)_{ij}$ are i.i.d.
+Now, given this distribution, we define a set of random matrices $A_{\mu}$ sampled from the complex Ginibre ensemble where $(A_\mu)_{ij}$ are independent and identically distributed (i.i.d.)
 Gaussian random variables with

 We will sample random jump operators from many ensembles, including the complex Ginibre ensemble, random Hermitian matrices, random symmetric matrices, and random matrices which obey detailed balance.
 For concreteness, let's define $A$ drawn from the random Ginibre ensemble above [\cref{eqn:Ginibre}].
 Then we define the random Hermitian operator $A_H$, random symmetric operator $A_S$, and random detailed balance operator $A_{DB}$ as